thhdragon/ff5m/docs/FAQ.md

 ### My printer won’t boot.
 I can’t skip the mod, flash firmware, or do anything.
 This indicates a severe issue.
 Follow the [Recovery Guide](https://github.com/DrA1ex/ff5m/blob/main/docs/RECOVERY.md) to unbrick the printer using recovery or uninstaller images.
 If unsuccessful, contact Flashforge support, avoiding mention of mods.

+#### Why do my custom settings persist in printer.cfg after uninstalling Forge-X and flashing stock firmware?

+Custom settings in `printer.cfg` or `printer.base.cfg` may persist after uninstalling Forge-X or flashing stock firmware because Forge-X does not reset user-modified configurations unless you flash the specific Flashforge Factory firmware.

+**Solutions**:
+- **Flash Factory Firmware**: To fully reset all configurations, including user-edited settings in `printer.cfg`, flash the Factory firmware from Flashforge, not just any stock firmware.
+Find the Factory firmware link in the [Uninstall Guide](/docs/UNINSTALL.md#flashing-factory-firmware).
+- **Use user.cfg for Changes**: Avoid modifying `printer.cfg` directly.
+Instead, make all Klipper-related changes in `mod_data/user.cfg` to keep custom settings separate and easier to reset.

 ---

 ## Network and Connectivity Issues